wimpomp/tiffwrite/README.md

 - Compresses even more by referencing tag or image data which otherwise would have been saved several times.
 For example empty frames, or a long string tag on every frame.
 - Enables memory efficient scripts by saving frames whenever they're ready to be saved, not waiting for the whole stack.
-- Colormaps, extra tags globally or frame dependent.
+- Colormaps, extra tags, globally or frame dependent.

 ## Installation
     pip install tiffwrite